 The costs associated with a later-stage cancer treatment and care can seem unmanageable.
 Getting proper treatment and maintaining a comfortable quality of life shouldn’t be threatened by lack of financial stability and an inability to afford a proper treatment plan.
 If you need financial assistance due to cancer or another later-stage illness, learn how Fifth Season Financial can help you access funds from your life insurance policy, while still preserving funds for your beneficiaries.

-Fifth Season Financial’s Funds for Living and Giving (FLAG) program allows you to maintain ownership of your policy, receive an advance of its value, and preserve funds for beneficiaries to receive in the future.
-If you think the FLAG program can help you alleviate some of the mental stress of cancer treatment costs, contact Fifth Season Financial today.
+Fifth Season Financial’s Funds for Living Program allows you to maintain ownership of your policy, receive an advance of its value, and preserve funds for beneficiaries to receive in the future.
+If you think the Funds For Living Program can help you alleviate some of the mental stress of cancer treatment costs, contact Fifth Season Financial today.